oktadev/okta-blog/_source/_posts/2021-11-05-java-records.md

 Spring Data modules that do not use the object mapping of the underlying data store (like JPA) support records, as persistence construction detection works as with other classes.
 For Spring Data MongoDB, the general recommendation is to _stick to immutable objects_, because they are straightforward to materialize by calling the constructor.
 An all-args constructor, allows materialization to skip property population for optimal performance.
 This too is recommended, and Java record semantics align with these guidelines.

-## Using Java record with Spring WebFlux and Spring Data
+## Use Java records with Spring WebFlux and Spring Data

 While searching for a dataset for this tutorial, I came across a collection of 87 end game statistics from a single player, for a popular game.
 As the author included his mental state in the game play data, I decided to use Java records for building a basic average query and finding out if the player's performance was significantly altered when sober vs when intoxicated.